-• Act in the interests of the Council when performing your duties, and in accordance with the principles of public life of selflessness, integrity, objectivity, accountability, openness, honesty, and leadership.

-• Follow the service requirements, policies and standards, legislation and other professional standards which apply to your role.

-• Always uphold and further the Council's positive public image.

-• Declare to the Town Clerk (or in the case of the Town Clerk to the personnel committee) any potential or actual conflicts of interest or relationships that may impact on your work, or that of the Council.

-• Behave in a respectful, professional, and polite manner and ensure behaviour does not breach the Equality Act 2010.

-• Follow all reasonable management instructions.

-• Report any concerns or breaches of this Code, or any other Council policies, to your manager.

-• Ask your manager if you are unsure what is required of you.
+- Act in the interests of the Council when performing your duties, and in accordance with the principles of public life of selflessness, integrity, objectivity, accountability, openness, honesty, and leadership. - Follow the service requirements, policies and standards, legislation and other professional standards which apply to your role. - Always uphold and further the Council's positive public image. - Declare to the Executive Officer (or in the case of the Executive Officer to the personnel committee) any potential or actual conflicts of interest or relationships that may impact on your work, or that of the Council. - Behave in a respectful, professional, and polite manner and ensure behaviour does not breach the Equality Act 2010. - Follow all reasonable management instructions. - Report any concerns or breaches of this Code, or any other Council policies, to your manager.
+You are encouraged to speak up about concerns and can be assured of no retaliation for reporting wrongdoing in good faith. - Ask your manager if you are unsure what is required of you.